HazyResearch/EmptyHeaded/README.md

 Overview
 -----------------

 EmptyHeaded is a new style of join processing engine.
+A full description is in our [manuscript](http://arxiv.org/abs/1503.02368).
+A brief overview is as follows.

 Joins are ubiqutous in data processing and often are the bottleneck of classic RDBMS workloads.
 Recent database theory has shown that Sellinger style join optimizers, which compute joins in a pairwise fashion are asympotically suboptimal.
 Therefore the join optimizers which have dominated the RDBMS for the past 40 years do not run the most optimal algorithm.
 Ngo et al. showed a new way to compute joins in a multiway fashion in this [paper](http://arxiv.org/abs/1203.1952).
 EmptyHeaded is a new worst-case optimal join engine that leverages [new theoretical advances for aggregate join queries](http://arxiv.org/abs/1508.07532) in its query compiler and storage engine  designed to take advantage of the SIMD hardware trend.

 EmptyHeaded is designed to run as a python library.
 Behind the scenes there are three pieces of the EmptyHeaded engine.